Chevrotain/chevrotain/docs/tutorial/step3_adding_actions_root.md

 Before we continue one of the two approaches must be chosen.

-The main different between the two approaches is in regards to the question:
+The main difference between the two approaches is in regards to the question:
 **Where are the user actions (a.k.a semantics) written?**

 When using a CST Visitor the semantics are **completely separated** from the grammar